How to Divest

 An Israeli company (formerly Magal Security Systems) specializing in high-tech security systems for fences and walls.
 Its systems are installed in the West Bank and Gaza walls.

-A British multinational outsourcing company that operates prisons and immigration jails in the UK, Australia, and New Zealand.
+A British multinational outsourcing company that operates prisons and immigration jails in Australia, Germany, New Zealand, and the UK.

 An Israeli construction and infrastructure firm.
 Operates a quarry and concrete plant in the occupied West Bank and involved in several development projects in illegal settlements there.